On-Page SEO helps make your site recognizable and outstanding!

 Where to put social sharing buttons?

-Good social sharing plugin provides you with numerous options.
+A good social sharing plugin provides you with numerous options.

 Here are the most popular places to park the buttons: